Inom-Turdikulov/notes/output/md/my editing workflow.md

 - [x] HTML to markdown > clipboard > paste::`<leader>ph` n\*

 ### Harpoon n\*

+- [ ] quick switch to terminal
+      Ctrl-Z while editing in vim to send it to background, do your thing on the terminal and use fg at any time to bring up vim again.
+      C-\ switch to terminal

 - [x] add file into harpoon list::`leader-a`